giuice/giuice/README.md

 🌐 **Currently based in Rio de Janeiro, Brazil**

-💡 Passionate about AI, prompt engineering, and leveraging technology to create impactful solutions.
+💡 Passionate about AI, context engineering, and leveraging technology to create impactful solutions.

 ---